 Executive Board of Trustees

 Sally Greene is renowned for rescuing and restoring The Old Vic, Criterion and Richmond theatres.
-In 1999, having saved The Old Vic from closure, she formed The Old Vic Charitable Trust with Stephen Daldry, and in 2003 she appointed Kevin Spacey as Artistic Director of The Old Vic Theatre Company.
-She is the Founder and Chief Executive of Old Vic Productions plc, and co-producer of the Tony Award-winning Billy Elliot: The Musical.
-Sally is also the proprietor of the world-famous Soho jazz club, Ronnie Scott’s, and in 2007 she launched Greene Light Films.
-She is the recipient of an OBE and a Montblanc Arts and Culture Award, in recognition of her contribution to the arts in Britain.
-Sally is Patron of Pop-up Ltd, a community-based literature programme, and the acclaimed HighTide Theatre Festival.
-In 2004 Sally opened the Cheyne Walk Brasserie, once voted restaurant of the year by Harper’s magazine.
+In 1998, having saved The Old Vic from closure, she formed The Old Vic Theatre Trust with Stephen Daldry, and in 2003 she formed the Old Vic Theatre Company.
+Sally is the founder of Greene Light Stage and co-producer of the Tony Award winning Billy Elliot the Musical.
+Sally is the proprietor of the world-famous Soho jazz club, Ronnie Scott’s, and in 2007 she launched Greene Light Films.
+In 2004 Sally opened the Cheyne Walk Brasserie, once voted restaurant of the year by Harper’s Magazine.
+In 2019, after undergoing a complete refurbishment, it reopened as No. Fifty Cheyne.

 On her return to Europe rather than re-joining, as planned, the large Blue Chip multinationals of her past she focussed her energies in the 3rd sector whilst continuing to work as a consultant on projects in Malawi.
 Being asked to head up the operational side of Grant Making at Comic Relief gave Sarah experience into the rigour, depth and importance of the relationships between grant maker and recipient – and also provided the opportunity to merge all of her strengths through process refinement and developing new technologies to solve problems most effectively.